chakra-ui/chakra-ui/.changeset/tricky-lies-act.md

 "@chakra-ui/styled-system": minor
 ---

-Add `defineStyle` and `defineStyleConfig` to improve the the TypeScript authoring experience of style objects and single part component themes.
+Add `defineStyle` and `defineStyleConfig` to improve the TypeScript authoring experience of style objects and single part component themes.

 ```jsx live=false
 import { defineStyleConfig, defineStyle } from "@chakra-ui/styled-system"